tail-call/kbb/README.md

 ## Quality of life

  - [ ] Game: move controls to scene/game.lua
+ - [ ] Game world is a part of UI layout
  - [ ] Clickable buttons
  - [ ] Require scenes and UI layouts
  - [ ] 'lang/model'